-The section "Total GHG emission reductions, attributed to non-state and subnational actions within the assessment boundary" includes three main figures.
+- Key results in graphics - The section "Total GHG emission reductions, attributed to non-state and subnational actions within the assessment boundary" includes three main figures.
 The first shows the total emissions under the reference scenario and NSA target realization.
 The reference scenario is directly obtained from the NationalPathways_input sheet and the emissions under NSA target realization are calculated using the determined impact (accounting for overlaps).
 The second shows the annual potential impact in GHG emission reductions of NSAs (accounting for overlaps) in a bar chart.
-The third presents the relative potential emission reductions per sector.

-- The section "Breakdown of GHG emissions and GHG emission reductions" includes three figures.
+The third presents the relative potential emission reductions per sector. - The section "Breakdown of GHG emissions and GHG emission reductions" includes five figures.
 The first shows the emissions of actors under a reference scenario and the actors' emissions under NSA target realization.
 It therefore zooms in on the actors within the assessment boundary (excluding the total emissions).
 The second shows the origin of emission reductions, that is, the share of potential emission reductions per scope, target type and action type.
-The third presents the share of reductions per sector in a pie chart. - " In the section "GHG emission reductions at the sector level", users can zoom in on sector-level potential impacts by selecting a sector in the drop-down menu. - When users choose the third assessment objective, the potential impacts of NSAs in light of other climate policies are shown in the section "Non-state and subnational actions' contributions to climate policies".
+The third presents the share of reductions per sector in a pie chart.
+The fourth and fifth figure are waterfall figures of potential emission reductions by actor type and by sector, respectively, in the final year of assessment.
+In these two figures, the bars overlap to symbolize the underlying overlap, but total emission reduction potential is still corrected for the overlaps.
+Hence, the figures show a combination of "raw" impact and impact corrected for overlap. - In the section "GHG emission reductions at the sector level", users can zoom in on sector-level potential impacts by selecting a sector in the drop-down menu.

+- When users choose the third assessment objective, the potential impacts of NSAs in light of other climate policies are shown in the section "Non-state and subnational actions' contributions to climate policies".
 The total emissions under different scenarios are given, as well as the size of the emissions gap compared with a scenario of choice.
 Users can also zoom in on sector-level emissions by selecting a sector in the drop-down menu.
 It should be noted that the results of NSA target realization are always based on the reference scenario.
 In other words, the impact is calculated by comparing a counterfactual reference scenario with the emission levels under NSA target realization.
-If users wish to see impacts of NSAs under an ambitious climate scenario, they need to insert this desired scenario as a reference scenario in the NationalPathways_input sheet.

-• Numerical results include several tables that feed into the figures above.
-Users can therefore use the tables to obtain a higher level of detail in their results.
+If users wish to see impacts of NSAs under an ambitious climate scenario, they need to insert this desired scenario as a reference scenario in the NationalPathways_input sheet. - Numerical results include several tables that feed into the figures above.
+Users can use the tables to obtain a higher level of detail in their results.
 Users should note that the titles of the tables depend on the chosen reference scenario and sector choice in the drop-down menu, among other factors.